Now, Voyager: Plot

-Charlotte Vale is a drab, quiet woman whose life is brutally dominated by her mother (Gladys Cooper), an aristocratic Boston dowager whose verbal and emotional abuse of her daughter has contributed to Charlotte's complete lack of self-confidence.
+Charlotte Vale is a drab, quiet, overweight, neurotic woman whose life is brutally dominated by her mother, an aristocratic Boston dowager whose verbal and emotional abuse of her daughter has contributed to Charlotte's complete lack of self-confidence.
 Mrs. Vale had already brought up three sons, and Charlotte was an unwanted child born to her late in life.
-Fearing that Charlotte is on the verge of a nervous breakdown, her sister-in-law Lisa introduces her to psychiatrist Dr. Jaquith (Claude Rains), who recommends that she spend time in his sanitarium.
+Fearing that Charlotte is on the verge of a nervous breakdown, her sister-in-law Lisa introduces her to psychiatrist Dr. Jaquith, who recommends that Charlotte spend time in his sanitarium.
+She reveals to him an early romance she enjoyed with a ship's radio officer, which her mother discovered and thwarted, describing her own defiance at the time as the proudest moment of her life.

-Away from her mother's control, Charlotte blossoms, and at Lisa's urging, the transformed woman opts to take a lengthy cruise instead of going home immediately.
-On the ship, she meets Jeremiah Duvaux Durrance (Paul Henreid), a married man traveling with his friends Deb and Frank McIntyre.
-From them, Charlotte learns of how Jerry's devotion to his young daughter Christina (Tina) keeps him from divorcing his wife, a manipulative, jealous woman who does not love Tina and keeps Jerry from engaging in his chosen career of architecture, despite the fulfillment he gets from it.
+Away from her mother's control, Charlotte blossoms, and at Lisa's urging, the now-slim, transformed woman with a chic borrowed wardrobe—encouraged by Jaquith—goes on a cruise arranged by Lisa instead of going home immediately.
+Initially, Charlotte is too shy to mix with the other passengers on the ship.
+On an excursion, Charlotte is asked to share a carriage ride with Jeremiah Duvaux Durrance, a married man traveling on business, who asks Charlotte to help select presents for his female relatives.
+She obliges, and they become friendly, with Jerry discussing his young daughter Tina's shyness.
+Charlotte shows him a picture of her family, with herself appearing as “the fat lady with the heavy brows and all the hair” before her transformation.
+Jerry is sympathetic to her fledgling and frail confidence, expressing his admiration for her.
+Jerry runs into his friends, Deb and Frank McIntyre, and introduces Charlotte to them.
+From them, Charlotte learns how Jerry's devotion to his young daughter Tina keeps him from divorcing his wife, a manipulative, jealous woman who does not love Tina and hinders Jerry's chosen career of architecture.

-Charlotte and Jerry become friendly, and in Rio de Janeiro, the two are stranded on Sugarloaf Mountain when their car crashes.
+On an excursion from the ship in Rio de Janeiro, Charlotte and Jerry are stranded on Sugarloaf Mountain when their car crashes.
+Spending the night together while their driver goes for help, Jerry and Charlotte cuddle together for warmth.
 They miss the ship and spend five days together before Charlotte flies to Buenos Aires to rejoin the cruise.
 Although they have fallen in love, they decide it would be best not to see each other again.